d3mastermind/shoeshoping/README.md

 # Simple Shopping App

 ## Overview
-A simple shopping application that allows users to view a list of products, add products to a checkout list, and navigate to an order successful screen.
+A simple shopping application that allows users to view a list of products (fetched from an API), add products to a checkout list, and navigate to an order successful screen.
 The application is built using only native components and functionalities without any third-party dependencies.

 ## Features
 - **Bottom Navigation Bar**: Navigate between Products and Checkout screens.